Here you'll find the raft of issues we're campaigning on here at the HomeOwners Alliance to get homeowners and aspiring homeowners a better deal

 - Management of shared open spaces on new build estates: often councils don’t adopt them, and there is room for exploitation as those having to pay a service charge for its upkeep have no means to challenge these charges

 - Abolishing VAT on extensions and improvements: you don’t pay VAT if you buy a new house, but you do if you buy a new bedroom.
-It is time to level the playing field, and stop taxing improvements
+It is time to level the playing field, and stop taxing improvements.
+Read more about our campaign to slash the cost of home improvements here

 - Regulation of builders: homeowners still need more protection from rogue builders